 | Using the RTVDSKINF command to avoid disk storage disasters on IBM i|

-system limits the maximum number of objects in a library.
-Hitting that limit can compromise your backup policy and cause
+operating system limits the maximum number of objects in a library.
+Hitting that limit can compromise your backup policy

 command to gather information about the libraries in IBM i and create listings that can track libraries with excessive objects.